WHAT WE DO

 Our Mission: Ability Dogs of Arizona is dedicated to providing specialized training to people and their dogs to enhance independence and quality of life.

-Work side-by-side with your dog for 12–18 months to train key tasks, build a deeper bond and achieve greater independence.
+Veterans and civilians work side-by-side with their dogs for 12–18 months to train key tasks, build a deeper bond and achieve greater independence.
 Our certification process ensures that both you and your dog receive the highest level of training and support.
+We offer free group lessons for as long as your dog serves you.

 Train your dog over the course of 6 months to support professionals in schools, medical centers, courthouses, and other environments.
 After completing our pilot program, these dogs will receive an internationally recognized certification to assist in these settings.